larskarbo/larskarbo-gb/content/blog/4-customer-segments/index.md

 ![](./monica-comment.png)

-Monica told me to choose the ones that pay the most for it, but right now **I have excactly 0 premium plan sales**, so that's kind of useless.
+Monica told me to choose the ones that pay the most for it, but right now **I have exactly 0 premium plan sales**, so that's kind of useless.

 ## Conclusion